vcable/Calculator/README.md

-A simple, fully functional calculator created using HTML, CSS, and Javascript.
+A simple, functional calculator created using HTML, CSS, and Javascript.
 Still a work in progress.

 CURRENT FEATURES: